 Losing a pet is hard, whether you’ve been together since she was a newborn or you rescued her when she was older.
 Veterinarians often hear secret confessions that the pet is the most-loved family member, and they understand her passing is difficult.
 If you’re struggling with grief, reach out to your veterinary team, pet-loss support groups, or grief hotlines.
 Also, many veterinary schools offer pet-grief counseling services.

 Deciding on the right time to help your pet pass is agonizing.
 You hate to see her suffer, but pets often will rally after a bad day, eat again and have more pep, then slide backward.
 Keep a daily log and rate your pet’s comfort level to guide your decision.
 Judge her quality of life based on the following:

 - More good days than bad

-Referred to as the “HHHHHMM quality of life scale,” this helpful tool helps you decide when the time is right to let your pet go.
-Ohio State University has also developed a thorough questionnaire regarding a pet’s quality of life.
+Referred to as the “HHHHHMM quality of life scale,” this tool helps you decide when the time is right to let your pet go.
+The Ohio State University also has developed a thorough questionnaire regarding a pet’s quality of life.

 Complete a bucket list